eugnsp/competitive_programming/README.md

 # Competitive programming solutions

 These are my C++ solutions of some competitive programming problems.

-* To isolate the main idea of a solution, almost all solutions are split into three stages:
-	1. read input data into the operating memory with some preprocessing,
-	2. apply the main algorithm,
-	3. output the result.
-* Similar problems are solved using different algorithms and data structures &mdash;
-sometimes using those provided by the Standard library, sometimes using my own ones.
+Similar problems are solved using different algorithms and data structures &mdash; sometimes using those provided by the Standard library, sometimes using my own ones.

+Most solutions are C+11 due to UVa online-judge limitation.
+Some of them were modified after successful submission to use some C++14/17 features.

 ### UVa OJ problems